oplS16projects/Fred-s-Stockroom/README.md

 You must start using GitHub collaboratively from this point forward.

-This means that each person must author a portion of the proposal document, by using her/his own GitHub account to make changes to your clone of this document.
-One team member clones this repository, and then the other(s) can issue pull requests to that clone to add their contributions.
+Instructions to: create a new repo as part of the `oplS16projects` organization; add your teammates to it; make sure everyone contributes to your new `README.md` file which is your proposal.

-You should be proposing something that you have high confidence that you can achieve, and the proposal should project that confidence.
+**Overall guidance:** *You should be proposing something that you have high confidence that you can achieve, and the proposal should project that confidence.*

 The proposal should be no longer than necessary, but long enough to include critical detail.
 Three pages is appropriate.
 Diagrams are welcome.

 Below is a template proposal report.